 In hand drawn maps and spreadsheets, Benjamin recorded how many miles they drove, and how much money they spent on gas, entertainment, and food (10 cents for a donut).
 Flipping through the decades of photos, fashion trends and film technology evolve.
 Kids become adults and the Grahams grow gray.
 Benjamin is almost always wearing shorts.
 It’s impossible to discern what they’re enjoying more while out on the road: looking at the sights, or at each other.

-Brown has spent the last 7 years trying to recreate some of her grandparents’ original routes.
+Brown has spent these past years trying to recreate some of her grandparents’ original routes.
 She camps at state parks to save money, and travels by RV when she can.
 She has retraced their steps both to see what has and what hasn’t changed throughout the years.
 California’s giant Trees of Mystery may tower a bit higher over Brown today than they did when her grandparents visited, but the attraction remains mostly unchanged by time.
 She says she placed her hand on Paul Bunyan’s big blue ox and thought about everyone who found themselves in the exact spot before her—and all those trips yet to be planned, on purpose or otherwise.

 Thousands of miles and memories later, Brown knows firsthand that “No trip ever goes exactly as planned.”
 She compares traveling to playing a pinball machine—every shot is different.
 “But nothing’s really changed,” Brown says.
 “We’re all trying to make something and have it stay.
 I just hope that something I did or said or shared will be enough to make someone else curious.”